Skip to main content

 Dimples are the small indentations covering a golf ball's surface that reduce aerodynamic drag and manage lift, letting the ball fly farther and more predictably than a smooth ball would.

 Golf ball dimples are the shallow, evenly patterned indentations covering the ball's cover, typically numbering between 300 and 500 depending on the specific ball model and dimple design.
-Their function is aerodynamic: dimples create a thin turbulent layer of air around the ball as it flies, which reduces the drag that would otherwise slow a smooth ball down much faster, while also helping generate the lift produced by backspin.
-A dimpled golf ball travels dramatically farther than an identical smooth ball struck the same way — a difference demonstrated repeatedly in aerodynamic testing.
+Their function is aerodynamic.
+This means dimples create a thin turbulent layer of air around the ball as it flies.
+This reduces the drag that would otherwise slow a smooth ball down much faster.
+At the same time, also helping generate the lift produced by backspin.
+A dimpled golf ball travels sharply farther than an identical smooth ball struck the same way — a difference demonstrated repeatedly in aerodynamic testing.

-Dimple pattern, depth, and count are genuine engineering variables that manufacturers use to fine-tune trajectory characteristics for different ball models, not just a cosmetic or traditional feature.
-Shallower, more numerous dimples tend to produce a flatter, more penetrating trajectory with somewhat reduced lift; deeper or differently shaped dimples can be tuned to produce a higher, more towering flight.
+Dimple pattern, depth, and count are genuine engineering variables that manufacturers use to fine-tune trajectory traits for different ball models, not just a cosmetic or traditional feature.
+Shallower, more numerous dimples tend to produce a flatter, more penetrating trajectory with somewhat reduced lift.
+Deeper or differently shaped dimples can be tuned to produce a higher, more towering flight.
 Manufacturers pair specific dimple designs with specific core and cover constructions to target an intended overall trajectory and spin profile for each ball model in their lineup.

-For most golfers, dimple pattern is not something to actively shop for the way compression or cover material might be, since dimple engineering is already built into how a given ball model performs overall — but it is worth understanding as the underlying reason golf balls fly the distances they do, and why a scuffed, worn, or damaged ball with compromised dimples can fly noticeably shorter and less predictably than a new one.
+For most golfers, dimple pattern is not something to actively shop for the way compression or cover material might be, since dimple engineering is already built into how a given ball model performs overall.
+This means but it is worth understanding as the underlying reason golf balls fly the distances they do, and why a scuffed, worn, or damaged ball with compromised dimples can fly noticeably shorter and less predictably than a new one.

-A worn golf ball with several flattened or filled-in dimples from repeated cart-path strikes flies noticeably shorter and less consistently than a fresh ball of the same model.
+A worn golf ball with several flattened or filled-in dimples from repeated cart-path strikes flies noticeably shorter and less reliably than a fresh ball of the same model.

 Why it matters

-Understanding dimples explains why ball condition matters — a scuffed or damaged ball with compromised dimples measurably underperforms a new one of the same model, independent of the golfer's swing.
+Understanding dimples explains why ball condition matters.
+This means a scuffed or damaged ball with compromised dimples measurably underperforms a new one of the same model, independent of the golfer's swing.

 Common mistakes